tagorech022/saml-plugin/doc/TROUBLESHOOTING.md

 * Check that HTTPS is enabled on Jenkins or Reverse Proxy
 * Make sure that "Jenkins Location" in System Configuration is set to the `https` URL

+## It is not possible to disable signature with HTTP redirect binding

+Disabling signing setting does not work with redirect binding, It happens since we update the pac4j library on 1.0.2.
+In 1.9.9 pac4j library `forceSignRedirectBindingAuthnRequest`
+and `authnRequestSigned` do not work as expected.
+Indeed it is not possible to change the value of authnRequestSigned, We've to extend the class to overwrite the `isAuthnRequestSigned()` method and add a `setAuthnRequestSigned()` method, but this workaround only works with POST binding.
+It is not possible to upgrade the library again because it uses a newer version of Sprint and Jenkins Core uses an old one.
+So the only solution is to stop using pac4j library, and use OpenSAML library directly, but this is a reimplementation of the plugin.